"Hey Devon, this is our first time hiring an event emcee. What should we ask you?”

 Of course, every emcee’s answer will be different, but it should touch on a few key elements.
 To give you an idea, this is how I typically respond to this question:

 - Well, Mr./Mrs. Event Organizer, my first job is to manage the energy of the event.
-I’m not just your MC, which is Master of Ceremonies, I’m your ME, which is Master of Energy.
+I’m not just your MC, which is the Master of Ceremonies, I’m your ME, which is the Master of Energy.
 The more energized your crowd is, the more they will learn and the more they’ll have a good time.
 Ultimately, you want your audience to get a lot from your event, and it’s my job to help them get that by managing their energy.